-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 Now for the third category — those who scoff at the notion that whites face racial discrimination.

-That describes retired community college English teacher Betty Holton, also of Elkton, Md.
+That describes retired community college English teacher Betty Holton, of Elkton, Md.

-"I don't see how we can be discriminated against when, when we have all the power," Holton said, chuckling in disbelief into her cell phone.
+"I don't see how we can be discriminated against when, when we have all the power," Holton said, chuckling in disbelief into her cellphone.

 "Look at Congress.
 Look at the Senate.
 Look at government on every level.
 Look at the leadership in corporations.
 Look.
 Look anywhere."